Attupatil/DataSecurityEncryptDecrypt/README.md

 ## Run
     java Main -mode enc -in NuclearCode.txt -out WhatIsNuclear.txt -key 5
+This command must get data from the file `NuclearCode.txt`, encrypt the data with the key 5, create a file called `WhatIsNuclear.txt` and write ciphertext to it.

 ## Error Handling
 If there is a non-standard situation (an input file does not exist or an argument doesn’t have a value), the program does not fail.
 Instead, it displays a clear message about the problem and stop successfully.
 The message contains the word ```"Error!
 Try again, Reason:- XYZ!"``` in any case {where Reason gives exact error which occured}.